tarwn/lessthandot-hugo/blogs/content/posts/2016-03-02-mvvm-validation-with-knockoutjs-dont-put-it-in-the-viewhtml.md

 ## Validation on the Model

-Whether you&#8217;re using MVVM, MVC, or MV-Whatever in the front-end, you have a Model that represents the data you save to the server and display on the screen.
-Because it is data, it doesn&#8217;t really care about how the user can best consume that data, only that it fits a certain structure and type.
+Whether you're using MVVM, MVC, or MV-Whatever in the front-end, you have a Model that represents the data you save to the server and display on the screen.
+Because it is data, it doesn't really care about how the user can best consume that data, only that it fits a certain structure and type.

-Enter an adapter I will call, for this post, the &#8220;PresentationModel&#8221;:
+Enter an adapter I will call, for this post, the “PresentationModel”:

 <div id="attachment_4420" style="width: 410px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2016/02/Diagram.png"><img src="/wp-content/uploads/2016/02/Diagram.png" alt="PresentationModel - Defines Validation/Formatting" width="400" height="400" class="size-full wp-image-4420" srcset="/wp-content/uploads/2016/02/Diagram.png 400w, /wp-content/uploads/2016/02/Diagram-200x200.png 200w, /wp-content/uploads/2016/02/Diagram-300x300.png 300w" sizes="(max-width: 400px) 100vw, 400px" /></a>